Skip to main content

 Conceptual guide cover core concepts abstractly, providing deep understanding.

-References contain detailed, low-level information describing exactly what functionality exists and how to use it.
+Reference documentation contains detailed, low-level information describing exactly what functionality exists and how to use it.
+A good reference should:

 • New integrations or providers need dedicated reference pages